Mixture decompositions of exponential families using a decomposition of their sample spaces: Exponential Families and Convex Supports

-Not every $A_x$ must be a vertex (extreme point) of $Q$.
-A {\em face} $F$ of $Q$ is the intersection of $Q$ with a hyperplane of codimension one in $\mathbb{R}^{d}$ such that all points of $Q$ lie on one of the closed halfspaces defined through that hyperplane.
-Since we assume that $\mathds{1}$ is an observable, $Q$ itself is by this definition also a face.
-The set of faces is denoted by $\F(Q)$ and their dimension is given by $\dim (F) :=\dim \operatorname{aff} (F)$.
-The combinatorial type of $Q$ is the set of all faces $\F(Q)$ together with the partial order given by inclusion relations.
+The moment map $\pi$ defines a homeomorphism of $\overline{\E}$ and $Q$, and $A\cdot p$ is called the {\em expectation parameter} vector of the point $p\in \overline{\Ecal}$, see~\cite{amari:00a,Efron:1978} and further details in the Appendix.
+A {\em face} of the polytope $Q$ is the intersection of $Q$ with a hyperplane in $\mymathbb{R}^{d}$ such that all points of $Q$ lie on one of the closed halfspaces defined through that hyperplane.
+In particular, $Q$ is a face of itself.
+The dimension of a face $F$ is defined as the dimension of its affine hull $\dim (F) :=\dim \operatorname{aff} (F)$.
+The {\em combinatorial type} of $Q$ is the set of all its faces, denoted by $\F(Q)$, together with the partial order of inclusion.
 For any $0\leq g\leq \dim(Q)-1$ the union of $g$-dimensional faces $\cup_{F\in \F(Q): \dim(F) = g} F$ contains all vertices of $Q$~\cite[Theorem~15.1.2]{henk:1997}.
-Any nonsingular affine transformation of a polytope yields a combinatorially equivalent polytope~\cite[Theorem~3.2.3]{Gruenbaum:2003} and hence the combinatorial type of $Q$ depends only on $V$, the row span of $A$.
-A set $\Y\subseteq\X$ is {\em facial} iff $\Y=\{x\in\X\colon A_x\in F\}$ for some face $F$ of $Q$.
-We denote by $\F(\E)\subseteq2^\X$ the set of facial sets of $\E$.
-A $k$-simplex is the convex hull of $k$ points in general position in $\mathbb{R}^d$, where $k\leq d+1$.
-The line of thoughts in the present paper is based on the following result due to Rauh, Kahle and Ay~\cite{RKA10:Support_Sets_and_Or_Mat} extending results by Geiger, Meek and Sturmfels~\cite{geiger:2006} to the case of real valued sufficient statistics: \begin{lems} A set $\Y$ is the support set of some distribution $p\in\overline{\E}$ iff $\Y$ is facial. \end{lems}
+Any nonsingular affine transformation of a polytope preserves its combinatorial type~\cite[Theorem~3.2.3]{Gruenbaum:2003}.
+In turn, the combinatorial type of $Q$ depends only on the row span of $A$ (modulo the constant functions). \\